ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

     html "Hello World!"
 ```
 And that's everything you need for a basic server that returns "Hello World!".
-Now let's run it by typing `cabal build`, which will build our project. . . .
+Now let's run it by typing `cabal build`, which will build our project ....
-Notice that it failed, right?
+Except it failed, right?
-Complained about not being able to find Web.Scotty?
+It complained about not being able to find `Web.Scotty`?
-Luckily for us, it then suggests that we're probably looking for the 'scotty' module.
+Luckily for us, it then suggests that we're probably looking for the `scotty` module.
-Let's go back to our `url-shortener.cabal` file and add it, by adding a comma at the end of the last module on the 'build-depends' line (should be called `base >=4.7 && <4.8` or something), and then on the next line, write `scotty`.
+Let's go back to our `url-shortener.cabal` file and add it.
+Add a comma at the end of the last module on the 'build-depends' line (should be called `base >=4.7 && <4.8` or something).
+On the next line, write `scotty`.
 Now go back and `cabal build` the project.
 It might take a while, but it shouldn't complain about anything this time.